 I‘m Galadriel Watson.
 I’ve been writing since childhood, when I penned the spellbinding “Amy Goes to the Olympics”—typed by my grandmother on a manual typewriter, illustrated by me and bound in green construction paper.

-I’ve published 22 non-fiction books for children through Scholastic Canada and Weigl Educational Publishers, and I’m currently working on my 23rd, coming out winter 2019 from Annick Press.
+My 23rd non-fiction book for children will be published in winter 2019 by Annick Press, to be followed by my 24th in 2020.
 I have also published over 50 articles for children in magazines like Brainspace, Muse and Ask.

 I also completed the manuscript for a young adult novel, which is being represented by agent Hilary McMahon of Westwood Creative Artists.